-The continuum model (1.1) has been extensively applied to modeling interfacial coarsening dynamics in epitaxial growth with slope selection, see, e.g., [12, 14, 24].
-In (1.1), the fourth-order term models surface diffusion, and the nonlinear second-order term models the well known Ehrlich-Schowoebel effect [5, 18], which gives rise to instabilities in the evolution of the surface morphology.
+The continuum model (1.1) has been extensively applied to modeling interfacial coarsening dynamics in epitaxial growth with slope selection; see, e.g., [12, 14, 24].
+In (1.1), the fourth-order term models surface diffusion, and the nonlinear secondorder term models the well-known Ehrlich-Schowoebel effect [6, 18], which gives rise to instabilities in the evolution of the surface morphology.
 The instability then leads to the formation of mounds and pyramids on the growing surface.
-These pyramid-like structures have been reported in many experiments and numerical simulations, see, e.g., [14, 20, 23].
-It is found that the lateral width λ and the height w of these pyramids grow in time as same power laws as power laws with the same component.
+These pyramidlike structures have been reported in many experiments and numerical simulations; see, e.g., [14, 20, 23].
+It is found that the lateral width λ and the height w of these pyramids grow in time as power laws with the same component.
 Thus, the ratio w/λ , corresponding to the pyramid slope, approaches a constant at large times.
 Therefore, there is a slope selection in a typical MBE growth.
 The corresponding coarsening exponents were found from experiments to depend on the symmetry of the surface.
-Two typical values of the coarsening exponent have been found, namely $\frac{1}{4}$ (see, e.g., [14, 20]) and $\frac{1}{3}$ (see, e.g., [14, 23]).
-Some mathematical justification of such prediction was given in [10].
-We also point out that the continuum model (1.1)-(1.4) has been derived by Ortiz et al. [15] by using a series expansion of the deposition flux in powers of the surface gradient.
-They also provided an explicit construction for the pyramid-like coarsening, which allows to predict characteristic power law for the pyramid size growth.
+Two typical values of the coarsening exponent have been found, namely 1/4 (see, e.g., [14, 20]) and 1/3 (see, e.g., [14, 23]).
+Some mathematical justification of such predictions was given in [10].
+We also point out that the continuum model (1.1)-(1.4) has been derived by Ortiz, Repetto, and Si [15] by using a series expansion of the deposition flux in powers of the surface gradient.
+They also provided an explicit construction for the pyramid-like coarsening, which allows one to predict characteristic power laws for the pyramid size growth.
 However, it is difficult to provide growing details, especially for complex thin-film systems.

 Numerical simulations with the continuum models are appropriate for investigating the surface growth instability at large times.
-The direct numerical simulation for (1.1)-(1.4) with different non-equilibrium diffusion currents was performed by Siegert [19], who obtained a power law close to $\frac{1}{4}$.
-Moldovan and Golubovic [14] carried out a very comprehensive numerical simulations by using a kinetic scaling theory and obtained an $\frac{1}{3}$ power law.
+The direct numerical simulation for (1.1)-(1.4) with different nonequilibrium diffusion currents was performed by Siegert [19], who obtained a power law close to 1/4.
+Moldovan and Golubovic [14] carried out very comprehensive numerical simulations by using a kinetic scaling theory and obtained a 1/3 power law.
 It should be pointed out that the simulations reported in [14] were not completely based on a continuum model.
-Instead they solved a so-called type-A dynamics equations directly on a hexagonal grid.
-More recently, the well-posedness of the initial-boundaryvalue problem of (1.1) is studied by Li and Liu [12] using the perturbation analysis and Galerkin spectral approximations.
+Instead, they solved a so-called type-A dynamics equation directly on a hexagonal grid.
+More recently, the well-posedness of the initial-boundary-value problem of (1.1) is studied by Li and Liu [12]

+using the perturbation analysis and Galerkin spectral approximations.
 In [13], they used variational techniques to obtain some asymptotic results for a no-slope-selection model.
 Moreover, several scaling laws have been derived in [13].

 The main purpose of this study is to provide efficient numerical schemes for solving (1.1), with particular emphasis on the use of large time steps.
-To obtain meaningful results for power laws, the integration times in simulations have to be very large (say, in the order of 10^4).
-As a result, it is reasonable to employ larger time steps and small number of grid points in computations, provided that stability and accuracy can be preserved.
-It is observed that most of the existing continuum model simulations have used explicit integration method in time and finite difference type approximation in space.
+To obtain meaningful results for power laws, the integration times in simulations have to be very large (say, in the order of 104).
+As a result, it is reasonable to employ larger time steps and a small number of grid points in computations, provided that stability and accuracy can be preserved.
+It is observed that most of the existing continuum model simulations have used an explicit integration method in time and finite difference type approximation in space.
 To maintain the stability and to achieve high approximation accuracy, the number of spatial grid points must be large and the time step has to be small.
-Even with rapidly increasing computational resources, explicit schemes are still limited to simulate early surface evolution and therefore small length scale [12].
+Even with rapidly increasing computational resources, explicit schemes are still limited to simulating early surface evolution and therefore small length scale [12].